jdelacruzv/fullstackopen2022-part3/README.md

-# Phonebook backend
+# App phonebook

+- You can check the **frontend** of the app: https://app-persons.herokuapp.com

-You can check the backend of the app phonebook: https://serene-death-valley-25613.herokuapp.com/api/persons
+- You can check the **backend** of the app: https://app-persons.herokuapp.com/api/persons